KingMob/ai-shield/README.md

 This is not fool-proof, but will add a roadblock to ML use of the data.

-It inserts whitespace characters that are effectively invisible to humans in the middle of words, while also replacing visible whitespace with non-standard, but valid, whitespace characters.
+It inserts zero-width whitespace characters that are effectively invisible to humans in the middle of words, while also replacing visible whitespace with non-standard, but valid, whitespace characters.

 This somewhat blurs the boundary of what's a word or not, and should work until AI companies add a clean-up process to compensate for it.
 But until that's added, it may prevent your content from being trivially used.